thejasgs/CFXGB/README.md

 * -c --cores [ BETA ]: Number of cores to be used during addition of columns (When -v is True).
                          Default = -1 (All cores)

-### How to run code for different dataset and model parameters
+### How to run code for different datasets and model parameters

 ```python2 Main.py -d <Dataset_Name> -p <Parameter_list>.json```